 Traveling to Dubrovnik by ferry

 Since this year there is no direct ferry connections between the two cities (Split to Dubrovnik).
-Last year there was the summer schedule from Split to Dubrovnik county ferries, usually scheduled by state ferry company (Jadrolinija), but from 2015 this connection has been definitely abolished.
+There used to be a summer ferry schedule from Split to Dubrovnik county by state ferry company (Jadrolinija), but since 2015 this connection has been definitely abolished.

 For foot passengers there is a daily catamaran connection from Split that connect also Hvar, Korcula and Mljet island.
 These connections are a perfect way to travel for island hoping lovers.